temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 # Decisions, Decisions
 ## The Art of Decision Making in Software Architectural Design

 Decision making is tough sometimes.
 You have lots of opinions from many sources including team members and self proclaimed experts (like myself) on the internet.
-You might ask "How do I filter all of that noise down to something that I can use make the correct decision or at least avoid making the wrong decision?".
+You might ask "How do I filter all of that noise down to something that we can use make the correct decision or at least avoid making the wrong decision?".

 Well I am here to tell you that the only truly wrong decision is no decision.
 Often you are choosing between several 'correct' options where one may be a little more correct than the others depending on your situation.